The news broke this week that the Scion brand will fade gently into its parent company, Toyota.

 The poor sales were a bit of a head scratcher, since after all, its parent company was Toyota.
 TOYOTA.

 Many factors have been blamed.
 Design choices intended to appeal to broader customer bases not only failed to attract the numbers they hoped, they actually alienated the existing base.
 Marketing efforts failed to communicate a clear value proposition.
+The brand’s field service management was abysmal.
 The brand’s image missed the mark with its intended age group.
 The recession.
 Whatever.

 Personally, I would blame it squarely on Scion’s terrible website.
 In thirteen years, it never got any better.
 Boring design riddled with browser-level issues.
 (I use Chrome.)
 There’s no excuse for a Toyota-backed youth brand to have a website that doesn’t work properly.